sforaaleksander/dogmate/README.md

 - email: `user@user.com`    password: `user`
 - email: `admin@admin.com`  password: `admin`

-You can use it to login with the [frontend](https://github.com/sforaaleksander/dogmate-frontend) of our project, or with postman.
+You can use it to login with the [frontend](https://github.com/sforaaleksander/dogmate-frontend) of our project, or with the postman.

 ### Postman